compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 A hospital was recently held "hostage" to unlock their data.
 [News1](http://www.wired.com/2016/02/hack-brief-hackers-are-holding-an-la-hospitals-computers-hostage/) [News2](http://www.latimes.com/business/technology/la-me-ln-hollywood-hospital-bitcoin-20160217-story.html)

-That's where files are encrypted on disc; the user values the files and pays to have them unlocked.
+That's where files are encrypted on disk; the user values the files and pays to have them unlocked.
 This is a repeatable exploit until the system is patched, but it is harder to get the victim to pay the second time.
 Always back up your data in addition to securing your systems!

 ## What steps would you suggest a security noob take to improve on a pretty much nonexistent security strategy?